fliverdev/driver/README.md

 <p align="center"><img height="110px" width="110px" src="./branding/other/rickshaw.png" alt="Fliver Driver"/><img height="100px" width="315px" src="./branding/other/text.png" alt="Fliver Driver"/></p>

-# Fliver Driver for iOS & Android
+# Fliver Driver for Android

 [![Stars](https://img.shields.io/github/stars/fliverdev/driver.svg)](https://github.com/fliverdev/driver/stargazers)
 [![Forks](https://img.shields.io/github/forks/fliverdev/driver.svg)](https://github.com/fliverdev/driver/network/members)
 [![Issues](https://img.shields.io/github/issues/fliverdev/driver.svg)](https://github.com/fliverdev/driver/issues)
 [![License](https://img.shields.io/github/license/fliverdev/driver.svg)](https://opensource.org/licenses/GPL-3.0)

-Fliver is a smartphone app to cater to the gross mismanagement of autorickshaw services in India.
-When you need an autorickshaw, you can simply open the app and mark your location.
-When there are 3 or more Riders in the same area, Drivers get notified and can view the areas of high demand, and accordingly come to pick Riders up.
+Fliver is an app to help you easily find customers who are looking for a Rickshaw.
+Simply open the app and you will see their locations.

-The entire project is open source and free of charge.
-There are no additional costs for Riders besides for the regular metered rickshaw fare, and there is no commission that Drivers need to pay.
-Fliver is a completely non-profit project, created to benefit Indian citizens.
+The entire project is Open Source and free of charge.
+There are no additional costs for Riders besides for the regular metered Rickshaw fare, and there is no commission that Drivers need to pay.
+Fliver is a completely free and non-profit project, created to benefit Indian citizens.

-This is the Driver app repository for Drivers to view areas of high demand.
+This is the Driver app repository for Rickshaw Drivers to view customer locations.
 It is part of the Final Year Project of three Computer Engineering students.

 [<img height="75" width="200" src="./branding/other/google-play-badge.png" alt="Play Store"/>](https://play.google.com/store/apps/details?id=dev.fliver.driver)